What are Tummy Tuck Risks and Complications?

 More often than not, cosmetic surgery procedures go smoothly, the patient recovers well, and everything goes the way it should.
 However, despite the precautions surgical staff and clinics take to prevent complications, they do sometimes happen.
 So as with any surgery, tummy tuck surgery comes with certain risks.
 It's also possible to develop complications during or after surgery.
 Before you have any surgical procedure, it's important to educate yourself about these potential risks.

-If, after reading this information, you still have questions, please feel free to schedule a free consultation so we can discuss the procedure with you, and provide you with all the information you need to make an educated decision.
+If, after reading this information, you still have questions, please feel free to schedule a consultation so we can discuss the procedure with you, and provide you with all the information you need to make an educated decision.

 Tummy Tuck Risks and Complications: Medical

 Your safety is the number one priority at TCC.
 We take every precaution possible to ensure our state-of-the-art clinic provides you not only with comfort, but security in the knowledge that your procedure is being performed in a sterile and technologically advanced environment.

 However, even with the greatest of care, complications can still sometimes arise either during or after any type of surgery.
 Medical complications of a tummy tuck include, but are not limited to:

 After your tummy tuck, it's important to get as much rest as possible.
 However, you must also keep your legs mobile to help prevent blood clots from forming, especially if you're prone to them.
 This can become a medical emergency if any part of a blood clot in your leg breaks free, and travels to your lungs.
 This is called a pulmonary embolism, and although it's rare, it can be fatal.